nyorain/vpp/README.md

 vpp::SwapChainRenderer renderer(swapChain, builderObject, {renderPass, context->presentQueue()});

 //This function will render one frame and present it.
-//Usually before rendering there would be some kind of (backend-specific) event handling, which would
+//Usually before rendering there would be some kind of (backend-specific) event handling,
-//cause the application to quit (break the loop) if the window is closed, and a resize of the swapchain
+//which would cause the application to quit (break the loop) if the window is closed, and a resize
-//(which would result in the need to recreate the SwapChainRenderer) if the window is resized.
+//of the swapchain (which would result in the need to recreate the SwapChainRenderer) if the
-//Here, we just render.
+//window is resized.
+Here, we just render. while(true) renderer.render();
-while(true) renderer.render();
 ```````````````````````